(Associate Professor of Plant Systematics)

 Phone: (931) 221-7785

 Rob oversees many of the day-to-day operations of the Herbarium (mounting, filing, databasing, loan requests) and the work of the undergraduates and volunteers.
 While working at APSC he has also conducted research on the community ecology of Western Highland Rim Barrens.
-He is interested in pursuing graduate work in dendrochronology.
+He has just accepted a Graduate Research Assistantship to pursue a M.S. degree in Dendrochronology at the University of Arizona's Laboratory of Tree Ring Research.

 Kelly is new grad student at APSU who officially join my lab in August 2012.
 She will be conducting a floristic ecology study of rare cobble bar communities associated with rivers on the southern Cumberland Plateau.
 She also has strong interests in native plant propagation and sustainable native plant landscaping and serves as manager of the APSU Native Plant Teaching & Research Garden.